In-School Grief Support Group Program

 The in-school groups meet weekly for 8 weeks and are facilitated by a clinical staff member of Willow House in partnership with a member of the school’s counseling staff.
 Willow House works with the school’s schedule to determine days and times that will minimize disruptions to the students’ academics.
 Topics covered in the group include grief education, identifying and expressing emotions, developing coping strategies, telling their story, recognizing and commemorating special days and preserving memories of the person who has died.

-If you are interested in finding out more about starting a Willow House support group at your school, please contact Willow House at 847-236-9300 or firstname.lastname@example.org for questions or information about our School Outreach Program.
+If you are interested in finding out more about starting a Willow House support group at your school, please fill out this form or contact Willow House at (847) 236-9300 or by email at: firstname.lastname@example.org.

 About our School Program: